AdalbertoCq/Histomorphological-Phenotype-Learning/README.md

 6. [Python Environment](#Python-Environment): Python version and packages.
 7. [Frequently Asked Questions](#Frequently-Asked-Questions).

-## WSI Tiling process
+## WSI tiling process
-This step divides whole slide images (WSIs) in SVS format into 224x224 tiles and store them into H5 files.
+This step divides whole slide images (WSIs) into 224x224 tiles and store them into H5 files.
+At the end of this step, you should have three H5 files.
+One per training, validation, and test sets.
+The training set will be used to train the self-supervised CNN, in our work this corresponded to 60% of TCGA LUAD & LUSC WSIs.

 We used the framework provided in [Coudray et al. 'Classification and mutation prediction from non–small cell lung cancer histopathology images using deep learning' Nature Medicine, 2018.](https://github.com/ncoudray/DeepPATH/tree/master/DeepPATH_code)

-The steps to run it that framework are _0.1_, _0.2.a_, and _4_ (end of readme).
+The steps to run the framework are _0.1_, _0.2.a_, and _4_ (end of readme).
 In our work we used Reinhardt normalization, which can be applied at the same time as the tiling is done through the _'-N'_ option in step _0.1_.

 [ToDo] Include here sentences of requirements for train, validation, and test.

-## Workspace Setup
+## Workspace setup
 This section specifies requirements on H5 file content and directory structure to run the flow.

 In the instructions below we use the following variables and names: